angelcervantesa/angelcervantesa/README.md

 Investing is GAMBLING there is never a sure shot ever.

-THIS IS NOT FINANCIAL ADVICE, THIS IS LIFE ADVICE
+Remember, THIS IS NOT FINANCIAL ADVICE, this is life advice
 #